-I am always amazed how paint, ribbon, and a wreath can totally update an old window.
+I am always amazed at how paint, ribbon, and a wreath can update an old window.
+This post will teach you how to update old windows and paint and wreaths.
 We purchased two of these windows at a thrift store many years ago.

 Below is a picture (look on the back wall) that shows how we originally used them at our lake cabin.
 We have since renovated our lake cabin and it is our full-time home.